Cefalexin is an antibiotic used to treat different infections caused by bacteria. Find out how to take it safely and possible side effects.

 Cefalexin is an antibiotic used to treat infections caused by bacteria, such as infections of the urinary tract, skin or chest.
 It can also be used for dental infections or ear infections.
 It works by killing or stopping the growth of bacteria (bugs) and gets rid of the infection.
 Cefalexin does not work against infections caused by viruses.
 In New Zealand cefalexin is available as capsules and liquid.

-- The usual dose of cefalexin in adults is 250 mg 4 times a day, or 500 mg 2 or 3 times a day.
-Some people may need higher doses.
+- Adults: the usual dose is 250 mg four times a day, or 500 mg two, three or four times a day.
+Some people may need a larger dose.

-- The dose for children will depend on their body weight.
-It is usually given 2, 3 or 4 times a day.
+- Children: the dose for children will depend on their body weight.
+It may be given two, three or four times a day.

 - Your doctor will advise you how long to take cefalexin for (usually 5 to 7 days).